 - Medical information: detailed information about your disability, names and contact information of doctors and a list of your prescriptions

 - Documents: proof of citizenship, government-issued identification, pay stubs and/or tax documents and medical records from doctors and hospitals

 It is essential that you submit a completed initial application for disability benefits.
 Many people are denied these benefits due to the fact that they have failed to submit all of the information required by the Social Security Administration.
 Submitting a complete application initially will greatly increase your chances of obtaining government-issued disability benefits.

 It is also important to remember that it may take weeks or months to receive a decision regarding your benefits.
 Our attorneys will continuously follow up on your application to move the process along as quickly as possible.

 Can You Appeal If Your SSI or SSDI Disability Benefits Application Is Denied?

 If for some reason your application for benefits is denied, whether our attorneys submitted the application on your behalf or not, we can represent you throughout the appeals process.
 The appeals process is also a complicated one, making it important to have a seasoned advocate at your side.
 The process includes a number of stages, including a hearing and possibly even the filing of a lawsuit in federal court.
 This is not something that you want to go through alone.

 Contact Our Arizona Social Security Disability Attorney

 If you are disabled and interested in applying for Social Security disability benefits, our attorneys are here to help.
-Contact the Tucson and Phoenix, AZ attorneys at the Disability Attorneys of Arizona by calling (800) 975-1866 for a free consultation today.
+Contact the our disability lawyers by calling (800) 975-1866 for a free consultation today.